lale-help/lale-help/README.md

 * Sometimes you'll have to disable a spec that fails intermittently until you get a change to debug it thoroughly.

-### Test understandability
+### Reduce test complexity, increase test robustness

-* don't test more than one feature per file. use a expressive filename if possible, rather than "create_xy_spec.rb".
+* don't test more than one feature per file.
+Use an expressive filename related to the use case if possible, rather than "some_model_spec.rb".

-* don't refactor / abstract test code to agressively.
+* don't abstract and generalize test code/methods too agressively.
 It should always be easy to read and understand a test.

-### Test robustness
+* don't make CSS selectors more specific than they need to; ideally you're using components selectors which are indepentent of the surrounding page.

 * minimize technical complexity of the system under test to minimize runtime and the number of things that can go wrong. in particular:
-* stub systems that you can test individually in separate integration tests (Email, search, external APIs, ...)
+* stub nonessential systems that you can test individually in separate integration tests (Email, external APIs, ...)

-* don't make CSS selectors more specific than they need to; ideally you're using components selectors which are indepentent of the surrounding page.
+* use page objects to abstract the parts of the HTML page you are interested in in one object, and maintain the the CSS selectors for one page in one place.
+The page object is also a perfect place for helper code that simplifies testing.
+Our page objects are based on the excellent [site_prism gem](https://github.com/natritmeyer/site_prism).

+* don't assert every detail of a page, assert what's essential.
+The more assertions, the more likely some of that will change in the future, requiring the test to be adapted.

-### Development & debugging tools
+### Developing and debugging efficiently

+#### General development tips

-* use jQuery in the browser console to test the CSS selectors you want to use in the test.
-It's much faster that way than to execute the test every time you change a selector.
+* testing selectors: use jQuery in the browser console to test the CSS selectors you want to use.
+It's much faster that way than to execute the test every time until you got the selector right. (slight gotcha: in rare cases jQuery selectors may not work with Capybara, since they use different CSS engines ([Sizzle](https://sizzlejs.com/) vs. [Nokogiri](http://www.nokogiri.org/)).

+* write and use [powerful, expressive, flexible factories](/lale-help/lale-help/blob/master/spec/factories/circles.rb) to easily set up the seed data required for the test.
+Expressive factories also help understanding the setup quickly.

+Compare:

+    let(:circle)        { create(:circle, :with_admin_and_working_group) }
+    let(:admin)         { circle.admin }
+    let(:working_group) { circle.working_groups.first }

+to:

+    let(:circle)        { create(:circle) }
+    let(:circle_role)   { create(:circle_admin_role, circle: circle) }
+    let(:user)          { circle_role.user }
+    let(:working_group) { circle.working_groups.first }
+    let(:working_group_role) { create(:working_group_volunteer_role, working_group: working_group, user: user) }

+Consider abstracting details you don't care about, example:

+    let(:group)         { create(:working_group, members: 2) }

+* default factories: should create all objects the main object needs to be valid and work properly.
+Examples: `create(:working_group)` creates a circle for that contains the working group, `create(:circle_admin_role)` creates a circle and an admin user.

+#### Debugging

+* if you suspect timing issues, insert a `sleep 2` before the command that fails.
+When you're sure that's the issue, convert it to a `wait_for` [command to be more robust](https://github.com/natritmeyer/site_prism#waiting-for-an-element-to-exist-on-a-page) which waits for the required element to show up on the page.

-* look at the screenshots in `tmp/capybara` that are created at every test failure.
-Create a screenshot manually with `show!` to inspect the page at a certain step.
+* look at the screenshots in `tmp/capybara` that are created automatically at every test failure (we use the capybara-screenshot gem for that).
+Create a screenshot manually with `show!` or `save_and_open_page` to inspect an image/the HTML of the page at any time step.

-* write and use [powerful, expressive, flexible factories](/lale-help/lale-help/blob/master/spec/factories/circles.rb) to help you and other developers easily set up the seed data you need for the test, and quickly understand the system state before the test.

-* write [tests for non-trivial factories](/lale-help/lale-help/blob/master/spec/factory_specs/circles_factory_spec.rb) (sic!).
-This will give you the confidence that your system is set up as you expect it, when the system doesn't behave as you expect it, ruling out a frequent source of errors.
+* write [tests for non-trivial factories](/lale-help/lale-help/blob/master/spec/factory_specs/circles_factory_spec.rb) (sic!!!).
+Wrong seed data is a frequent source of errors in specs, you can rule them out completely this way.
+Learn about the more advanced features of factory_girl [here](https://github.com/thoughtbot/factory_girl/blob/master/GETTING_STARTED.md).

-* explicitly assert expectations you have about the system, like `expect(working_group.organizer).to eq(my_user)`.
+* (temporarily) assert expectations you have about the system in the test, if things are going wrong, like `expect(working_group.organizer).to eq(my_user)`.
 Often system setup issues cause errors.
 You can mitigate these with reliable factories and tests for them (see above).

+* look at the Rails application log to understand what's going on, insert normal debug messages in your code.

+* use `evaluate_script('some js code')` to evaluate javascript in the context of the current HTML page, sometimes very useful for inspection.

+* use [poltergeist's remote debugging feature](https://github.com/teampoltergeist/poltergeist#remote-debugging-experimental) to open the page you're testing in a DOM inspector.

+### Making and running tests faster

 * use the [spring](https://github.com/rails/spring) Rails application preloader to shave 5-10 seconds off the test runtime.
 It's set up already, just use the wrapper scripts in the `bin` directory, like `bin/rake spec:features`.
+Be aware changes to Rails configuration and similar may need a restart to take effect.

-* use the poltergeist (PhantomJS) test driver rather than Selenium as default, it is significantly faster.

-* switch to Selenium if you want to follow along what the test does in the browser.
+* use the [poltergeist](https://github.com/teampoltergeist/poltergeist) test driver as default, it uses a headless Webkit browser engine (PhantomJS) and is significantly faster than Selenium. lale is set up that way already.
+Switch to back to Selenium if you want to follow the test steps in the browser.
+Use `SELENIUM=1` on the command line to use it.

-### Test speed

-* use the backdoor (`... as: admin`) to log in the user you want to, rather than going through the sign in form for every test (make sure to have sign-in specs, though!)
+* use the [backdoor](/lale-help/lale-help/blob/master/spec/support/backdoor.rb) to use a page a user you want to, rather than going through the sign in form for every test.
+Make sure to have separate sign-in specs, though!

-* access the page under test directly rather than navigating there from the circle dashboard / some other page
+* start the test on the page you want to test rather than navigating there from another page.
+Write separate, simple tests to navigating to the feature, once, if you care about it.

 * test only the happy path (==success) and maybe one variation (error) in a feature spec.
-Use simpler, faster tests (model/controller/interaction) to test more variations of a feature.
+Use simpler, faster tests (model/controller/interaction) to test the other variations of a feature.

-* contrary to best practise for unit tests, do **multiple** assertions per test. test everything that can be tested for the data setup you just tediously built.
+* contrary to best practise for unit tests, run **multiple** assertions per test. test everything that can be tested for the data setup you just tediously built.

-* run only one test or subsets of them with: `bin/rake SPEC=spec/features/circle`
+* run only one test or subsets of them with: `bin/rake SPEC=path/to/spec/file/or/directory`

+* parallelize tests, i.e. run subsets of tests in separate processes in parallel.
+This puts a lot of load on the test machine though and may produce more timing issues (leading to intermittent test failures) on insufficient hardware.

 ## License